Accenture/waterfall-config/README.md

 foo="cipher(PiWreyV5lSH8rqPP7/08lu67Lmkqsq0HSlNWImBrXUw=)"
 ```

-If you don't know how to generate an encrypted and then encoded in Base64 value, please keep reading.
+If you don't know how to generate an *"encrypted and then encoded in Base64 value"*, please keep reading.

 ### Cryptools
 [*Cryptools*](https://github.com/sergiofgonzalez/cryptools) is a simple Java application that can be used to: